 How to Rid Your Life of Fitness & Nutrition Insanity

-Take a step back, and simplify as much as possible — that’s the first thing you must do.
-Follow a few basic strength training and nutrition principles and let the other details sort themselves out.
-You can find numerous articles right here on this website, or you can check out Beautiful Badass for more detailed information.
+Take a step back, and simplify as much as possible – that’s the first thing you must do.
+You can do so by following a few basic strength training and nutrition principles and let the other details sort themselves out.
+You can find numerous articles right here on this website and even some great Tutorials.

 The decision is yours, but if you’re frustrated and don’t want to constantly obsess over your training and nutrition regimen, I encourage you to get off the insanity train right now.

 And how will you know if what you’re doing is going to work long-term?
 Make sure you can answer Yes to this One Question Fitness Regimen Test.

 You may also want to check out this 3 Step Process to Achieve All of Your Fitness Goals.